 If you’re very interested in learning more about financing commercial solar projects, I have three resources for you

 - Learn how to Finance Commercial Solar PPAs from A to Z Sign up for our Solar Executive MBA

-- Click here if you want to see 60 minutes of videos answering 8 questions about best practices for financing commercial solar power purchase agreements.
+- Access 60 minutes of videos answering 8 questions about best practices for financing commercial solar power purchase agreements.

 The purpose of the series is to help small and medium size solar installers who are in a specific situation.
-Each article is written to help a small installer who has only been doing cash projects but suddently have a large commerical installation that could be completeed if only they could help the client with financing.
+Each article is written to help a small installer who has only been doing cash projects but suddenly have a large commercial installation that could be completed if only they could help the client with financing.

 Small commercial solar integrators typically install solar PV systems that range in size from 20kW and up to 500kW.
 If their client does not have the capital to self-fund the solar PV project, a PPA (power purchase agreement) can enable the property owner to install solar on their property with no up-front costs.
 In turn, they will buy back the electricity that the system produces at an often times reduced but definitely stabilized rate.
 The PPA company will own, operate and maintain the solar system.
 However, the building owner gets to take advantage of all LEED (Leadership in Energy and Environmental Design) points associated with the installation, as well as the positive effects on the buildings energy star rating.